-Read Write a 2-3 page report (introduction, details, conclusion) that addresses the following:
+Write a 2-3-page report (introduction, details, conclusion) that addresses the following:

-- 1. A description of what you did (include lesson as attachment or hot link), when and where you conducted the lesson, and specific information about the students taught to provide context.
-(2 pts). - 2.
-Review the video recording and the Standard #8 performance sub-standards.
-Provide a reflective account of how 3 performance sub-standards (InTASC#8, Instructional Strategies) were evident in your video submission.
-(1) Write each sub-standard and provide evidence of where one would view this within the video (time stamp) (2) Describe, in your own words, how you were attempting to employ various sub-standards related to instructional strategies (#8) while teaching the inquiry lesson.
+- 1. Describe your teaching according to the following (include lesson as attachment or hot link): (1) when and where you conducted the lesson, (2) specific information about the students, (3) how much of the lesson you were able to teach and what adjustments you made and why (2 pts). - 2.
+Review the entire video recording of your teaching and the Standard #8 performance substandards.
+Look carefully at the 5-minute portion you provided your instructor.
+Provide a reflective account of how 2 performance sub-standards (InTASC#8, Instructional Strategies) were evident in your video submission.
+(1) Identify (list the specific InTASC substandard) and describe the evidence in your teaching for each sub-standard (identify each with a time stamp), (2) Describe, in your own words, how you were attempting to employ at least one high-leverage teaching practice (e.g., eliciting and interpreting).
 (3 pts) - 3.
 Based on your video analysis of teaching: (1) What were your teaching strengths?
 (2) What do you want to focus on to improve your teaching?
-(6) Other reflections?
+(3) Other reflections?
 (3 pts) - 4.
 Assignment is thorough, well-written, and free of grammatical and spelling errors.
 APA references as appropriate (e.g., lesson or lesson) (2 pts)